Architecture Overview

 Distributed Airflow architecture

 In the case of a distributed deployment, it is important to consider the security aspects of the components.
-The webserver does not have access to the DAG files directly.
+The API server does not have access to the Dag bundles directly.
 The code in the Code tab of the UI is read from the metadata database.
-The webserver cannot execute any code submitted by the DAG author.
+The API server cannot execute any code submitted by the Dag author.
 It can only execute code that is installed as an installed package or plugin by the Deployment Manager.
-The Operations User only has access to the UI and can only trigger DAGs and tasks, but cannot author DAGs.
+The Operations User only has access to the UI and can only trigger Dags and tasks, but cannot author Dags.

 ../_images/diagram_dag_processor_airflow_architecture.png